grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 3. Soon you'll need to write a lot of other methods similar to  `AssertTwoIntegersAreEqual()` -- the one we already have compares two integers for equality, but what if we wanted to check a different condition, e.g. that one integer is greater than another?
 What if we wanted to check equality not for integers, but for characters, strings, floats etc.?
 What if we wanted to check some conditions on collections, e.g. that a collection is sorted or that all items in the collection are unique?
 4. Given that a test fails, it would be hard to navigate from the commandline output to the corresponding line of the source in your IDE.
 Wouldn't it be easier if you could click on the error message to take you immediately to the code where the failure occurred?

-For these and other reasons, advanced automated test frameworks were created such as CppUnit (for C++), JUnit (for Java) and NUnit (C#).
-Such frameworks are in principle based on the idea that I sketched above, plus they make up for the deficiencies of our primitive approach.
+For these and other reasons, advanced automated test frameworks were created such as CppUnit (for C++), JUnit (for Java) or NUnit (C#).
+Such frameworks are in principle based on the very idea that I sketched above, plus they make up for the deficiencies of our primitive approach.
 They derive their structure and functionality from Smalltalk's SUnit and are collectively referred to as **xUnit family** of test frameworks.

-TODO introduce some terminology
-To be honest, I cannot wait to show you how the test we just wrote looks like when a test framework is used.
-But first let's recap what we have got in our straightforward approach to writing automated tests:
+To be honest, I can't wait to show you how the test we just wrote looks like when a test framework is used.
+But first let's recap what we've got in our straightforward approach to writing automated tests and introduce some terminology that will help us understand how automated test frameworks solve our issues:

-1. The `Main()` method serves as a **Test List**
+1. The `Main()` method serves as a **Test List** - a place where it is decided which tests to run.
-2. The `Multiplication_ShouldResultInAMultiplicationOfTwoPassedNumbers()` method is a **Test Method**
+2. The `Multiplication_ShouldResultInAMultiplicationOfTwoPassedNumbers()` method is a **Test Method**.
-3. The `AssertTwoIntegersAreEqual()` method is an **Assertion**
+3. The `AssertTwoIntegersAreEqual()` method is an **Assertion** - a condition that, when not met, ends a test with failure.

 To our joy, those three elements are present as well when we use a test framework.
 To illustrate this, here is (finally!) the same test we wrote above, now using the [xUnit.Net](http://xunit.github.io/) test framework: